This article was updated on July 7th, 2023

 Let’s review VAT statistics and trends for Europe, North America, and Asia-Pacific regions to see what could be in store for the UAE and the wider-GCC.

-In 1973 the United Kingdom introduced value added tax, the Conservative Chancellor Lord Barber set a single VAT rate at (10%) on most goods and services.
+In 1973, the United Kingdom introduced VAT, the Conservative Chancellor Lord Barber set a single VAT rate at (10%) on most goods and services.
 Today, VAT is the third largest source of government revenue, after income tax and national insurance.

 Businesses may choose to register even if their turnover is less than that amount.
 All registered businesses must charge VAT on the full sale price of the goods or services that they provide unless exempted or outside the VAT system.
 The default VAT rate is the standard rate, currently at 20%.
 Some goods and services are charged lower rates (reduced or zero).

 The below table displays the increase rate of VAT over the years.

 Currently, there are over 5,000 British companies in the UAE.
 When you compare the UK VAT rate to the UAE rate, we predict many UK firms will still want a UK company setup in Dubai due to the comparatively low VAT rates.

 VAT was introduced into Indian taxation system from April 2005.
 The existing general sales tax laws were replaced with the Value Added Tax (2005) and associated VAT rules.

 With effect from July 2017, Indirect Taxes such as: Excise Duty, Value Added Tax/ Central Sales Tax, Service Tax, Entry Tax/ Octroi Tax etc. was replaced with a single levy of Goods and Service Tax (GST).